Stock market today: Stocks gain as Wall Street closes out strong November

 Friday is an abbreviated trading day -- stock markets close at 1 p.m.
 ET and the bond market closes an hour later.

-The Dow is up more than 7% so far this month, easily on pace for its best month of 2024.
-The Walt Disney Co. has the biggest percentage gain for November at 21.6%, but the price-weighted index also got a boost from Goldman Sachs, up 17.6% and Salesforce, up more than 13% for the month.
+The Dow is up nearly 8% so far this month, easily on pace for its best month of 2024.
+The Walt Disney Co. has the biggest percentage gain for November at 22%, but the price-weighted index also got a boost from Goldman Sachs, up 16.7% and Salesforce, up more than 13% for the month.

-Tesla shares rose 2.1% Friday and have gained more than 33% since Election Day.
+Tesla shares rose 2.4% Friday and have gained more than 36% in November.
 The electric vehicle maker is expected to benefit from CEO Elon Musk’s support of Trump.

 Global markets mostly fell.
 Tokyo’s Nikkei 225 index fell 0.4% after the government reported that inflation in Tokyo, considered an indicator for national trends, was 2.6% in November, up from 1.8% last month mainly due to a surge in fresh food prices.